groozchique/NAC/README.md

 # N00b-Age-Calcualtor
-Simple program which calculates age in seconds, days, etc. (Some shitcoding from me, hope don't mind)
+A Simple program which calculates age in seconds, days, etc. (Some shitcoding from me, hope you don't mind)